 Dr. Kronberg has extensive experience with spider veins, and she feels sclerotherapy is the best solution to remove them.
 She has tried using laser energy to damage and close off the veins, but doesn’t feel the process is as targeted or effective as sclerotherapy.

-Sclerotherapy is a simple procedure, and it doesn’t really have any restrictions.
+Sclerotherapy is a simple vein treatment procedure, and it doesn’t really have any restrictions.
 Reactions to the sclerosant solution are virtually nonexistent.

 Sclerotherapy does not work on larger varicose veins, the veins that push the skin upward.
 Too much sclerosant would be required.
 These veins must be treated with laser or radiofrequency ablation or with manual vein stripping.

-During the sclerotherapy treatment, Dr. Kronberg injects a very special saline solution into the tiny vessels.
+During sclerotherapy treatment, Houston vein doctor Esta Kronberg injects a very special saline solution into the tiny vessels.
 This solution is natural to the body and not a foreign chemical.
 The veins will fade away over 2 to 3 months.

 How Many Treatments Will I Need to Remove Varicose or Spider Veins?